JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 And we can keep going for hours...

-With AngularJS being a Javascript framework, we obviously have to understand how the language works, but not only, we also have to understand what's AngularJS trying to achieve and how.
+With AngularJS being a Javascript framework, we obviously have to understand how the language works, but not only.
+We also have to understand what AngularJS is trying to achieve and how.

 ## The philosophy of AngularJS